 From climbing a Munro, to whale watching, exploring castles and gorgeous gardens, there is plenty to keep you busy in Wester Ross when you aren’t staring awe-struck at the scenery.
 Whether you are visiting for a week, or a weekend, here are 3 mini guides to help you explore the area.

-- Get yourself out on a boat – take a Hebridean Whale Cruise to spot otters, seabirds and even dolphins and sharks in the waters off Gairloch.
+- Take a Hebridean Whale Cruise to spot otters, seabirds and even dolphins and sharks in the waters off Gairloch.

 - Explore some of the world’s best beaches, head to Red Point, for beautiful red sands and Big Sands for views across to Raasay and Skye.